HuangWenKang/remind-me-v1/Readme.md

 dotnet run
 ```

 Running the project from VS Code will automatically launch the browser with the application.
-Otherwise, navigate to the application URL generated from the command output: https://localhost:5001
+Otherwise, navigate to the application URL generated from the command output: https://localhost:5001.
+Since the application uses a user generated certificate, you can ignore the certificate error displayed by the browser.

 ## Running the tests